-Inputs: Off - The input may be set to Off.

-EDC#2 - A second EDC may be added to this port to increase capability.

-FADEC - Aerosance FADEC data may be monitored on this port.

-CO-Guard - CO-Guardian Carbon Monoxide Detector data may be monitored on this port.

-Outputs: Off - There are no outputs available.

-- Chelton engine data may be transmitted to a Chelton EFIS unit.

-Real Time - Real Time Data may be transmitted for telemetry, OP Technologies, etc.

-All Real Time outputs are an option that requires a correctly configured serial protocol file.
+Inputs: Off EDC#2 FADEC CO-Guard The input may be set to Off.
+A second EDC may be added to this port to increase capability.
+Aerosance FADEC data may be monitored on this port.
+CO-Guardian Carbon Monoxide Detector data may be monitored on this port.
+Outputs: Off Chelton Real Time There are no outputs available.
+Chelton engine data may be transmitted to a Chelton EFIS unit.
+Real Time Data may be transmitted for telemetry, OP Technologies, etc. All Real Time outputs are an option and require a correctly configured serial protocol file.